-C1-Introduction to Eighth Century Prophets: A study of the background, social environment, and teachings of the great eighth century prophets.
+C1-introduction to Eighth Century Prophets: A study of the background, social environment, and teachings of the great eighth century prophets.
 In the development of the course work, time will be given to the application of their teachings to modern living.
 Credit, two semester hours.

-Phil.
-D2-Philosophy of Religion

-Speech D2-Advanced Speech (Elective)

-Rel.
-D2-Seminar in Religion and Philosophy

-Minor and Electives6-8

-XDAD.

-C4-Youth Work in the Church: The purpose of this course is to consider factors which make for successful work with young people.
+- C4-Youth Work in the Church: The purpose of this course is to consider factors which make for successful work with young people.
 The individual studies from the psychological, social, and religious points of view.
 Opportunity is provided for practical experience in working with young people.
-Time will be devoted to the various philosophies of youth work.

-C2-Psychology of Religion: A critical study of some of the major aspects of religious experience in the light of the psychology of personality; an examination of the nature of religious experience; a consideration of the practical application of psychological research for the work of the religious worker.
-Credit, three semester hours.

-C3-World Religions: A study of the origin and development of man's religious culture and the guiding principles and causes of that development.
-Credit, three semester hours.

-D1---Introduction to Religious Education: This course attempts to give the student the underlying principles and objectives of Christian Education.
+Time will be devoted to the various philosophies of youth work. - C2-Psychology of Religion: A critical study of some of the major aspects of religious experience in the light of the psychology of personality; an examination of the nature of religious experience; a consideration of the practical application of psychological research for the work of the religious worker.
+Credit, three semester hours. - C3-World Religions: A study of the origin and development of man's religious culture and the guiding principles and causes of that development.
+Credit, three semester hours. - D1-Introduction to Religious Education: This course attempts to give the student the underlying principles and objectives of Christian Education.
 It includes a consideration of such subjects as the analysis of experiences, desired outcomes, methods and procedures, organization and administration.
 Credit, two semester hours.